-Below is a Guide to How To Measure your Dancer
+Below is a Guide on How To Measure your Dancer

 For the waist, you would need to take the circumference of the narrowest area around the waist.
-This is usually where the belly button is.
-Our dress forms all come with a secure ribbon around the waist area (hidden under the red line in this photo) which makes for a great draping guide.
-Exhale before this measurement.
+Exhale before taking this measurement.

 The hips measurement is taken from the circumference of the fullest area around the hip section.
 For some people this is where the hip bones protrude while for others it is slightly below.

 8. Skirt Length from the waist seam to Hem